Program at a glance

 Using social justice principles, the Community, Family & Child Studies diploma prepares you to promote, support and strengthen the well-being of individuals and families.
 Graduates work as caring, ethical professionals who adapt to meet current and emergent community needs.

-Find out more about the Community, Family & Child Studies diploma program and take the Information Session Survey.
+Find out more about the Community, Family & Child Studies diploma program.

 A career in caring